nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Examples:

 - `list` followed by `deletep 2` deletes the 2nd person in the Concert Phone book.
-- `findp Betsy` followed by `deletep 1` deletes the 1st person in the results of the `find` command.
+- `findp n/Betsy` followed by `deletep 1` deletes the 1st person in the results of the `find` command.

 ### Deleting a concert : `deletec`